 This is what is going to happen after a restaurant employee reports his or her on-the-job injury:

 - Their employer refers them to an occupational doctor of their choice;

 - The employer reports their employee’s claim to the insurance company within seven days (if your employee refuses to file a workers’ comp claim, you can contact the insurer directly or through your attorney);

 - The insurance company determines the restaurant worker’s eligibility for benefits through reviewing medical records, ordering a medical examination, and requesting a functional capacity evaluation;

 - If the insurer approves your claim, you will start receiving benefits (if the company denies your claim, seek help from a knowledgeable workers’ compensation attorney in Florida).

 Many restaurant employees who sustain on-the-job injuries are reluctant to report their workplace injury or even seek medical treatment out of fear of retribution or losing their job.
 Contact a skilled workers’ comp lawyer to help you with your claim.
-Contact Scott J. Sternberg & Associates, P.A., for a case evaluation.
+Contact Sternberg / Forsythe, P.A., for a case evaluation.
 Call at (561) 430-2124.